OpenClassrooms-Student-Center/alumnis/content/students/sony.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Devenir une développeur python confirmé.
+objective: Devenir un développeur expert python.
-short_description: J'aime le traitement des données.
-Maitriser Python pour le BIG DATA: c'est le top!
+short_description: J'aime le traitement des données et je veux maitriser Python pour le BIG DATA.

 # don't touch that
 template: students